 Series 3.2 is {3.2, 3.2.1, 3.2.2}

-The second implication of Rule 5-10, MPD Version Number Syntax, above, is that pre-releases are easily identified by the strings alpha, beta, and rc.
-These strings are simple visible indicators of MPD status or stage of development.
+The second implication of Rule 5-10, IEPD Version Number Syntax, above, is that pre-releases are easily identified by the strings alpha, beta, and rc.
+These strings are simple visible indicators of IEPD status or stage of development.

 This specification places no further restrictions or meaning (implied or otherwise) on a version number.
 Authors have the option to use integers between dots to indicate degree of compatibility or other relationships between versions as needed.
-For example, for a given MPD, the author may declare that if an instance validates to version 4.2.3, then it will also validate to version 4.2.
+For example, for a given IEPD, the author may declare that if an instance validates to version 4.2.3, then it will also validate to version 4.2.
 Such a claim is acceptable.
 However, this specification does not imply any such relationships.
-Any meaning assigned to version sequence by an authoritative source should be unambiguously documented within the MPD.
+Any meaning assigned to version sequence by an authoritative source should be unambiguously documented within the IEPD.

-MPD version numbers within a version series do NOT imply compatibility between versions.
-Compatibility between or among MPD versions MUST be explicitly stated in documentation.
+IEPD version numbers within a version series do NOT imply compatibility between versions.
+Compatibility between or among IEPD versions MUST be explicitly stated in documentation.

-Note that an author who updates an existing MPD to a new version may choose the version number based on its previous version number or not, as long as it follows the version number syntax.
+Note that an author who updates an existing IEPD to a new version may choose the version number based on its previous version number or not, as long as it follows the version number syntax.

-Version number syntax applies to MPDs only; there is no requirement to apply this syntax to artifact versioning.
+Version number syntax applies to IEPDs only; there is no requirement to apply this syntax to artifact versioning.

 5.2.4.
 URI Schemes

-All MPDs use Uniform Resource Identifiers (URIs) to identify artifacts and other resources.
-Several kinds of URIs are employed by MPDs to reference other MPDs, MPD artifacts (internally and externally), conformance targets, documents, and other resources.
-For each type of URI used in an MPD catalog document, this section describes its purpose, options, and syntax based on [RFC 3986 URI].
+All IEPDs use Uniform Resource Identifiers (URIs) to identify artifacts and other resources.
+Several kinds of URIs are employed by IEPDs to reference other IEPDs, IEPD artifacts (internally and externally), conformance targets, documents, and other resources.
+For each type of URI used in an IEPD catalog document, this section describes its purpose, options, and syntax based on [RFC 3986 URI].

-The following definitions will be useful to understanding MPD rules defined in later subsections that involve various kinds of URIs.
+The following definitions will be useful to understanding IEPD rules defined in later subsections that involve various kinds of URIs.

 [Definition: path name]